I responded to Kay by noting the issues at play that week and replying with a bit of sarcasm:

 The screenshot below captures the tone of the debate.
 This is just a snippet of the tens of thousands of tweets.
 The rest of the article continues below the screen shot so please keep reading:

-A couple of weeks have passed since this topic was trending but still the stories about Gabby’s hair continue to be carried in all the major news outlets — the most recent story is on her new hairdo.
+Time has passed since this topic was trending but the stories about Gabby’s hair continued to be carried in all the major news outlets for far longer than a story about a hair-do warranted.

 So, to my buddy Kay and anybody else who doesn’t get it, here’s my take: